gary-dalton/public-documents/content/en/blog/thoughts/privacy-data/index.md

 Let's now discuss the handling of individuals data.
 For some businesses, this is just a byproduct of interacting with customers but for others, this data is their lifeblood source of revenue.
 A company earning revenue based upon their database of individual users is not really paying for their access to raw material.
 They are also building barriers to entry to other companies based not upon their prowess or technical advantage but upon their access to the raw material.

 The raw material is individual person's data, often data a person would consider private.
 I propose the creation of a public data lake to hold this information.
-There could be different sub-module lakes that include financial of health data.
+There could be different sub-module lakes that include financial or health data.
 Read access to the lake would be credentialed with some sort of credit/debit scheme.
 Changes and updates to the data would be though a pull request method.
 Initiation and oversight of this data lake would be done by some sort of government, citizen, and business consortium.

 How is this possibly a good idea?